Cases and background information for

 Candidate Background

-• 2021 - present: Judge, 5th District Court of Appeal.
+Judge, 5th District Court of Appeal.
 Appointed by Governor Ron DeSantis.
+She won the retention vote in 2022 (66.6%).

 Before she became a judge, Nardella had about 12 years of experience as an attorney.
 In that time, she argued 2 appellate cases to completion.
 She defended some of the largest corporations, including advising and defending insurance companies.
 She also specialized in complex commercial litigation, including product and professional liability, medical malpractice (doctors and patients), and commercial fiduciary litigation.
 In this role she appeared in court an average of 3 times per month.